divio/divio-cloud-docs/how-to/debug-request-help.rst

 Example report
 --------------

-A good report could might something like this:
+A good report might look something like this:

     We are having problems with a form in our DynaCorp Global project https://control.divio.com/control/3097/edit/50704/.
 To see this: